Initial Education and Mandatory CPD

 Key Dates

-In early 2026, the Victorian Government will publish the final education and mandatory CPD regulations.
+The Victorian Government will publish the final education and mandatory CPD regulations.
 Early 2026

-From 25th November, agents’ representatives will be required to register with the Business Licensing Authority (BLA), which will verify eligibility under the Estate Agents Act.
+Agents’ representatives will be required to register with the Business Licensing Authority (BLA), which will verify eligibility under the Estate Agents Act.
 25th November 2026

 What is Changing